Nuclear receptor: Type I

 Ligand binding to type I nuclear receptors in the cytosol results in the dissociation of heat shock proteins, homo-dimerization, translocation (i.e., active transport) from the cytoplasm into the cell nucleus, and binding to specific sequences of DNA known as hormone response elements (HREs).
 Type I nuclear receptors bind to HREs consisting of two half-sites separated by a variable length of DNA, and the second half-site has a sequence inverted from the first (inverted repeat).
 Type I nuclear receptors include members of subfamily 3, such as the androgen receptor, estrogen receptors, glucocorticoid receptor, and progesterone receptor.

-It has been noted that some of the NR subfamily 2 nuclear receptors may bind to direct repeat instead of inverted repeat HREs.
-In addition, some nuclear receptors that bind either as monomers or dimers, with only a single DNA binding domain of the receptor attaching to a single half site HRE.
-These nuclear receptors are considered orphan receptors, as their endogenous ligands are still unknown.

 The nuclear receptor/DNA complex then recruits other proteins that transcribe DNA downstream from the HRE into messenger RNA and eventually protein, which causes a change in cell function.

 Type II

 Type II receptors, in contrast to type I, are retained in the nucleus regardless of the ligand binding status and in addition bind as hetero-dimers (usually with RXR) to DNA.
 In the absence of ligand, type II nuclear receptors are often complexed with corepressor proteins.
 Ligand binding to the nuclear receptor causes dissociation of corepressor and recruitment of coactivator proteins.
 Additional proteins including RNA polymerase are then recruited to the NR/DNA complex that transcribe DNA into messenger RNA.

-Type II nuclear receptors include principally subfamily 1, for example the retinoic acid receptor, retinoid X receptor and thyroid hormone receptor.
+Type II nuclear receptors include principally subfamily 1, for example the retinoic acid receptor and thyroid hormone receptor.

 Type III

-Type III nuclear receptors (principally NR subfamily 2) are similar to type I receptors in that both classes bind to DNA as homodimers.
-However, type III nuclear receptors, in contrast to type I, bind to direct repeat instead of inverted repeat HREs.
+Type III nuclear receptors are similar to classical type II receptors in that they reside in the nucleus and bind to direct repeats.
+However, unlike type II receptors (and like type I nuclear receptors) they bind with another copy of the same receptor as a homodimer rather than a heterodimer.
+A notable example is the vitamin D receptor, which can function either as a homodimer (type III) or as a heterodimer bound to RXR (type II).

 Type IV

-Type IV nuclear receptors bind either as monomers or dimers, but only a single DNA binding domain of the receptor binds to a single half site HRE.
-Examples of type IV receptors are found in most of the NR subfamilies.
+Type IV nuclear receptors are similar to type II, except they bind as monomers to HREs that are extended half sites.
+Notable examples include SF-1 (NR5A1) and LRH-1 (NR5A2).